convexpi/backtest/README.md

 A backtesting framework organized around the one thing that separates a real edge from a lucky one: **coherent evaluation**.
-It wraps the standard stack (numpy / pandas / scikit-learn) rather than hiding it, and applies the same discipline every time.
+It wraps the standard stack (numpy / pandas / scikit-learn) to make the logic transparent, and applies the same discipline every time.

-A simple backtester makes it *easy* to overfit — one train/test split, a gross Sharpe, no record of how many things you tried. convexpi.backtest is built to make discipline a first-class feature.
+A simple backtester makes it *easy to overfit* — one train/test split, a gross Sharpe, no record of how many things you tried. `convexpi.backtest` is built to make discipline a first-class feature.

 ## Install